-In the summer of 2013, the LRG launched its Rare 13 campaign, highlighting the diverse faces of GIST by drawing attention to the fact that 13 people are diagnosed with GIST every day (and that’s just within the United States!).
-The Rare 13 campaign was so successful that the next year we decided it was time for GIST to step into the spotlight and have its own global day of recognition and on Sunday, July 13, 2014, we celebrated the very first global GIST Awareness Day.
+In the summer of 2013, the LRG launched the Rare 13 campaign, highlighting the diverse faces of GIST by drawing attention to the fact that 13 people are diagnosed with GIST every day (and that’s just within the United States!).
+The Rare 13 campaign was so successful that for 2014 we decided it was time for GIST to step into the spotlight and have its own global day of recognition and on Sunday, July 13, 2014, we celebrated the very first global GIST Awareness Day.
 We were humbled and heartened by the overwhelming support we received.

 The ultimate goal of GIST Awareness Day is to bring so much attention to GIST that knowing what it is will no longer be so “rare”.
 GIST Awareness Day serves as the yearly pinnacle of our education, awareness and advocacy efforts and provides those outside the GIST community a chance to learn about and lend their support to this important cause.
 You can also get involved in raising awareness about GIST.
 Share your story, share facts and information about GIST, and encourage others to get involved.
 Use your social media platforms to promote GIST Awareness Day and support patients with this rare cancer.

 But GIST Awareness Day is about more than just education and awareness.
 It’s also an opportunity to take action.
 You can support the fight against GIST by donating to organizations like The Life Raft Group, which provides vital resources and support to patients with GIST.
 Together, we can make a difference in the fight against GIST.
 Join us in raising awareness, promoting understanding, and supporting patients and their families.
 Together, we can create a brighter future for those affected by GIST. #thrivingtogether

 The theme of GAD this year is “Thriving Together”.